graphitefriction/graphitefriction.com/README.md

     git status

+You should see:

+    nothing to commit (working directory clean)

+Now you are ready to deploy.

 ## Deploy the site to github pages

 The following commands will push changes (`git push`), clean build the site (`--force -g`) using the production profile (`-P production`), then deploy it to github pages (`--deploy`):